the eight looks that defined alexander mcqueen's career

 Spring/summer 99.
-Shalom being spray painted live by a robot is undoubtedly my favourite McQueen show moment.
-Not only that but it was an amazing look to begin with!
+Shalom being spray painted live by a robot is undoubtedly my favorite McQueen show moment.
+Not only that, but it was an amazing look to begin with!

-Autumn/winter 01.
-I had just moved to London and started assisting at this point and suddenly it all felt a lot closer.
+Fall/winter 01.
+I had just moved to London and started assisting at this point and suddenly, it all felt a lot closer.
 It was a milestone collection and the twisted theatrics of the one way mirror and the butterfly tank were incredible.

-Autumn/winter 06.
+Fall/winter 06.
 This look on Raquel Zimmeran, as a poetic, macabre, gothic, angelic beast is a perfect illustration of McQueen's vision.
-This show will also be remembereed for the revolutionary Kate Moss hologram, which seems to be imprinted in my mind.
+This show will also be remembered for the revolutionary Kate Moss hologram, which seems to be imprinted in my mind.